-When it comes to portable outdoor heaters, electric heaters are by far the safest.
+When it comes to portable outdoor heaters, electric-powered heaters are by far the safest.
 They don’t put out any dangerous gases so you don’t have to worry about carbon monoxide buildup in your tent.
 You can run them all night long without concern.
-Electric heaters are also easy to adjust so you can keep the temperature consistent.
+Such heaters are also easy to adjust so you can keep the temperature consistent.

-Some might consider this the best type of heater for a camping; but there is a caveat.
-Electric heaters take a lot of energy to run.
-You should only use an electric heater for winter camping if you’re spending the night somewhere with electrical hookups.
+Some might consider this the best type of heater for camping, but there is a caveat.
+Electric heating takes a lot of energy to run.
+You should only use an electric heater for cold season camping if you’re spending the night somewhere with electrical hookups.

 Electric Heaters and Solar Power